Fast algorithms for Vizing's theorem on bounded degree graphs: Introduction

-In the $\Delta = O(1)$ regime, the running time of the algorithm in Theorem~\ref{theo:seq} is $O(n)$.
-The exact bound our proof gives is $O(\Delta^{18} n)$.
-The exponent of $\Delta$ can likely be reduced by a more careful analysis, although new ideas would be required replace $\Delta^{18}$ by just $\Delta$.
+While we are mostly interested in the case when $\Delta$ is constant, it is worth pointing out that since the dependence of the running time of our algorithm on $\Delta$ is polynomial, it beats the \hyperref[theo:parallel-color]{Gabow \emph{et al.}'s bound} for $\Delta$ up to $\log^{o(1)}n$.
+The exact bound our proof yields is $O(\Delta^{17} \, n)$.
+The exponent of $\Delta$ can likely be reduced by a more careful analysis (we made no attempt to optimize it), although significant new ideas would be required replace $\Delta^{17}$ by just $\Delta$.

 Previously, algorithms for $(\Delta + 1)$-edge-coloring with linear dependence of the runtime on $n$ were known for bipartite graphs (due to Schrijver \cite{Schrijver} and improved by Cole, Ost, and Schirra \cite{bipartite}; their algorithms only use $\Delta$ colors), planar graphs with $\Delta \geq 8$ (due to Cole and Kowalik \cite{planar}, with the case $\Delta \geq 19$ handled earlier by Chrobak and Yung \cite{ChrobakYung}; for $\Delta \geq 9$ only $\Delta$ colors are used), graphs of constant treewidth (due to Bodlaender \cite{Bodlaender} and improved by Zhou, Nakano, and Nishizeki \cite{ZNN}; these algorithms use $\chi'(G)$ colors), and for graphs with $\Delta \leq 3$ (due to Skulrattanakulchai \cite{subcubic}; note also that this case of Vizing's theorem follows from Brooks's theorem on vertex-coloring, for which general linear-time algorithms exist \cite{BrooksLovasz, BrooksOther}).
 Already for $\Delta = 4$, no linear-time algorithm for Vizing's theorem was known before.